 Adam specialises in insolvency and restructuring, banking and financial services, and the law of trusts.

 Adam has had substantial experience of bank and fund insolvencies.
 He has acted in relation to the insolvencies of Lehman Brothers, MF Global and Madoff feeder funds.
-His current work includes the restructuring of The Co-Operative Bank.
+He has appeared in the leading contested restructuring cases of IMO Car Wash, Apcoa and Ocean Rig and has a substantial restructuring practice in the UK and offshore jurisdictions.

 AREAS OF PRACTICE